tvartom/ansible-menu/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

     - hosts: servers
-      roles:
-         - { role: username.rolename, x: 42 }
+      tasks:
         - name: "Menu"
           include_role:
-          name: ansible-role-menu
+            name: tvartom.menu
             tasks_from: menu
           vars:
             menu:
               caption: "This is the caption of the menu!"
               question: "Choose alternative:"
               options:
                - name: "Alternative 1"  # Required
                  value: 100             # Optional: Value to return in {{ menu_result }}, default value is {{ name }}
                  option: "all"          # Optional: Option for user to choose
                  default: true          # Optional: Is this alternative the default one?
+(Just press enter)
                - name: "Alternative 2"
                - { name: "Alternative 3", value: 10 }

-Return value is in the variable {{ menu_result }}

 License
 -------

+CC-BY-4.0

 Author Information
 ------------------

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).
+tvartom